(Almost) Complete Intersection Lov\'{a}sz-Saks-Schrijver ideals and regularity of their powers: Regularity

 Let $G$ be a graph and $d$ be a positive integer.
 In this section, we first compute the regularity of powers of LSS-ideals corresponding to trees and unicyclic graphs with $ \Delta(G) \leq d$.
 This is followed by associating certain invariants of $G$ in terms of the cardinality of the edges of its induced subgraphs and giving lower bounds for the regularity of powers of the related LSS-ideals.
 Further, bounds are given for the regularity of powers of almost complete intersection LSS-ideals.
-The section ends with looking at the Koszulness of quotients of LSS-ideals.

 \begin{prop} Let $G$ be a graph on $[n]$ with $ \Delta(G) \leq d$ and $d \geq 3$. \begin{enumerate} \item If $G$ is a tree then for all $s\geq 1$, we have $\reg (S/L_{G}(d)^s) = 2s + n-3$. \item If $G$ is a connected unicyclic graph then we have $\reg (S/L_{G}(d)^s) = 2s + n-2$, for all $s\geq 1$. \end{enumerate} \end{prop}